fbaube/fileutils/README.md

 ### Known issues

-* Setting boolean flags based on MIME type is not complete (e.g. SVG, EPS)
-* Tested only on macos (i.e. sure to fail on Windows)
+* Tested only on macos (i.e. it's sure to fail on Windows)

 ### Example